 "I love the diversity our area offers and enjoy creating a variety of dishes at Nick's Cove that capture the essence of what farm-to-table cuisine is all about," said Perkins.

 Prior to Nick's Cove, Perkins worked at the the two-Michelin-starred Cyrus restaurant in Healdsburg, Calif., where he worked under Executive Chef Douglas Keane.
 He graduated from Tante Marie's Cooking School in San Francisco in 2007.

 When he's not in the kitchen, he enjoys woodworking, boating, golf, sports and fine wine.
-He lives in Petaluma with his girlfriend, Ashley and their puppy, Wilson.
+He lives in Petaluma with his lovely girlfriend Kelly, and their adorable dogs, Boston and Wilson.